Why Is My Car Engine Sputtering? Here’s The Fix

 man inserting key in car ignition lock

-If your car sputters when starting but then runs smoothly, there is most likely a problem with the starting system.
+If your car sputters when starting but then runs flawlessly, there is most likely an issue with the starting system.

 When you turn the key, the battery connects to the starter motor.
-This rotates the flywheel on the crankshaft and means the engine can begin operating under its own power.
+This rotates the flywheel on the crankshaft and means the engine can begin functioning under its own power.

-Most common misfires will manifest themselves during starting and running.
+Most typical misfires will manifest themselves during starting and running.
 The only distinctions during the starting procedure are:

 • The engaged starter motor (powered by the 12-Volt car battery)